Citroën finance options

 Other costs to consider

-- Insurance.
 You need to purchase compulsory third party (CTP) insurance in Australia in order to use your vehicle, which covers the other driver in the case of an accident.
 You can also take out other optional insurance products to cover theft, fire or any accidental damage to your car.
 The cost of insurance will depend on the policy you purchase, as well as your risk profile, which factors in your age, gender and driving history.
+You can compare your options below.

 What types of Citroën financing options are available?